port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Sonarqube
+# SonarQube

-Our Sonarqube integration allows you to import `projects`, `issues` and `analyses` from your Sonarqube account into Port, according to your mapping and definitions.
+Our SonarQube integration allows you to import `projects`, `issues` and `analyses` from your SonarQube account into Port, according to your mapping and definitions.

 ## Common use cases

-- Map `projects`, `issues` and `analyses` in your Sonarqube organization environment.
+- Map `projects`, `issues` and `analyses` in your SonarQube organization environment.
 - Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
-- Create/delete Sonarqube objects using self-service actions.
+- Create/delete SonarQube objects using self-service actions.

 ## installation